PriyankaBais/Pinterest_App/ASSIGNMENT_COMPLETE.md

-# ✅ Pinterest Clone Assignment - Complete Guide
+# ✅ Pinterest Clone - Complete Guide

-## 🎯 Assignment Summary (Simple Explanation)
+## 🎯Summary (Simple Explanation)

-You need to build a **Pinterest mobile app clone** that looks and works exactly like the real Pinterest app.
-The assignment tests:
+ **Pinterest mobile app clone** that looks and works exactly like the real Pinterest app.
-- Your Flutter skills
-- Attention to detail
-- Clean code architecture
-- UI/UX polish

 ## 📋 What You Need to Do